Skip to main content

 What happens to contracts signed during suspension?

-Existing contracts remain valid.
+Generally, existing contracts remain valid.
 The law specifically states that non-compliance doesn't impair existing contracts, rights, or defenses.
 However, you may be unable to enforce new contracts or bring lawsuits while suspended.
+Consult an attorney for your specific situation.

-Can I cure publication after the 120-day deadline?
+Can I complete publication after the 120-day deadline?

 Yes.
 File your Certificate of Publication with affidavits (even late) and the suspension is annulled.
-There's no separate penalty beyond the suspension itself.
+There is no separate penalty beyond the suspension itself — the process and cost are the same whether you're on time or years late.

 Is this requirement unique to New York?

-Yes.
 New York is one of very few states still requiring newspaper publication for LLCs.
-It's a notorious requirement that catches many business owners off guard.
+It's a requirement that catches many business owners off guard, especially those forming LLCs through online services that don't always mention this obligation.

 When should I start the publication process?